How to Make a DIY Wrist Corsage

 Before you begin designing your corsage, let’s go back to the basics.
 The materials you’ll need are:

-We used a marsala and blush flower box, but you can customize your corsage with one of our 12+ color palettes to compliment your wedding color scheme.
-You can also pair your designer flower box with foam roses of your favorite color for more variety.
+We used a marsala and blush flower box, but you can customize your corsage with one of our 12+ color palettes to complement your wedding color scheme.
+You can also pair your designer box set with foam roses of your favorite color for more variety.

 If this corsage is a gift for someone at your wedding, why not include them in the DIY process so they can provide their creative input?
 It’s a wonderful way to share your wedding journey with the people closest to you.